percyfal/pytest-ngsfixtures/docs/usage.rst

 to the test data file.
 In addition, there is a `testunit` option that allows grouping fixtures in the same test directory.

+Under the hood, the fixtures call the class :py:class:`~pytest_ngsfixtures.plugin.Fixture` to setup the fixture.
+See :ref:`using-the-fixture-class` for more information.

 :py:func:`pytest_ngsfixtures.plugin.testdata`
 +++++++++++++++++++++++++++++++++++++++++++++